-- Interventions will occur during the school day - Common PLC planning periods are embedded in core subject areas - WIN time can be utilized for emergent bilingual, Reading, Math, Social Studies, and Science strategies.
+- Interventions will occur during the school day - Common PLC planning periods are embedded in core subject areas - WIN time utilized for emergent bilingual, Reading, Math, Social Studies, Science strategies and accelerated learning.

 Problem Statements Identifying Perceptions Needs

 Problem Statement 1 (Prioritized): Ineffective communication practices have led to a decline in invested stakeholders.
 Root Cause: Communication was not delivered in a consistent manner.
 Administrator roles and responsibilities were not clearly defined for staff.